-PayPal: Tougher From Here (NASDAQ:PYPL)
+Summary

 Leading Fintech stocks are up big this year, riding a wave of liquidity and enjoying a place in the sun as beneficiaries of lockdown and secular growth 'havens' in a market facing immense cyclical pressure that is only unwinding now.

-PayPal Holdings (PYPL) has enjoyed the ride, up 58% (at the time of writing) from the level it occupied on February 20, before the pandemic gave a buying opportunity.
+PayPal Holdings (NASDAQ:PYPL) has enjoyed the ride, up 58% (at the time of writing) from the level it occupied on February 20, before the pandemic gave a buying opportunity.

 Source: Bloomberg